Jerady/sensorbox-data-decoder/README.md

 # SensorBox Data Decoder

-SensorBox Data Decoder implementation dedicated to be uses as custom payload decoder add-on in [MQTT.fx](http://mqttfx.org).
+This SensorBox Data Decoder implementation is dedicated to be used as custom payload decoder add-on in [MQTT.fx](http://mqttfx.org).

 See also: [addon-commons](https://github.com/Jerady/addon-commons) and [mqttfx-payload-decoders](https://github.com/Jerady/mqttfx-payload-decoders).